Skip to main content

 What inspired you to join the corps?

-I actually knew I wanted to teach before joining the corps, but I wanted to surround myself with people who were committed to changing the field of education.
+I knew I wanted to teach before joining the corps, but I wanted to surround myself with people who were committed to changing the field of education.
 I wanted to use the education system to tackle the inequality facing our world, and TFA was one of those organizations with that goal.

 What do you love about teaching in Greater Cleveland?